mattermost/docs/source/install/self-managed-changelog.md

 1. [Legacy Command Line Tools](https://docs.mattermost.com/manage/command-line-tools.html).
 All commands have been fully replaced by [mmctl](https://docs.mattermost.com/manage/mmctl-command-line-tool.html) and new commands have been added over the last few months, making this tool a full and robust replacement.

 2. [Slack Import via the web app](https://docs.mattermost.com/onboard/migrating-to-mattermost.html#migrating-from-slack-using-the-mattermost-web-app).
-The Slack import tool accessible via the Team Setting menu is being replaced by the [mmetl](https://docs.mattermost.com/onboard/migrating-to-mattermost.html#migrating-from-slack-using-the-mattermost-mmetl-tool-and-bulk-import) tool that is much more comprehensive for the types of data it can assist in uploading.
+The Slack import tool accessible via the Team Setting menu has been replaced by the [mmetl](https://docs.mattermost.com/onboard/migrating-to-mattermost.html#migrating-from-slack-using-the-mattermost-mmetl-tool-and-bulk-import) tool that is much more comprehensive for the types of data it can assist in uploading.

 3. MySQL versions below 5.7.7.
-Minimum support will now be for 5.7.12.
+Minimum support is now for 5.7.12.
 This version introduced a native JSON data type that lets us improve performance and scalability of several database fields (most notably Users and Posts props).
 Additionally, version 5.6 (our current minimum version) reached [EOL in February 2021](https://www.mysql.com/support/eol-notice.html).

 4. Elasticsearch 5 and 6 - [versions 5.x reached EOL in March of 2019, and versions 6.x reached EOL in November 2020](https://www.elastic.co/support/eol).
-Our minimal supported version with Mattermost v6.0 will be Elasticsearch version 7.0.
+Our minimal supported version with Mattermost v6.0 is Elasticsearch version 7.0.

 5. Windows 7 reached [EOL in January 2020](https://support.microsoft.com/en-us/windows/windows-7-support-ended-on-january-14-2020-b75d4580-2cc7-895a-2c9c-1466d9a53962).
-We will no longer provide support for Mattermost Desktop App issues on Windows 7.
+We no longer provide support for Mattermost Desktop App issues on Windows 7.

 6. [DisableLegacyMFAEndpoint](https://docs.mattermost.com/configure/configuration-settings.html#disable-legacy-mfa-api-endpoint) configuration setting.

 7. [ExperimentalTimezone](https://docs.mattermost.com/configure/configuration-settings.html#timezone) configuration setting.
-The config setting will be removed and the feature will be promoted to general availability.
+The config setting is removed and the feature is promoted to general availability.

 8. All legacy channel sidebar experimental configuration settings.
 We encourage customers using these settings to upgrade to v5.32 or later to access [custom, collapsible channel categories](https://mattermost.com/blog/custom-collapsible-channel-categories/) among many other channel organization features.
-The settings being deprecated include:
+The deprecated settings include:

    - [EnableLegacySidebar](https://docs.mattermost.com/configure/configuration-settings.html#enable-legacy-sidebar)
    - [ExperimentalTownSquareIsReadOnly](https://docs.mattermost.com/configure/configuration-settings.html#town-square-is-read-only-experimental)